ropitz/sparc_teaching/exercise3final.md

 informative as the 'Radiance Scaling' shader from MeshLab in CloudCompare requires more work.

-One big difference between CloudCompare and Meshlab is that, while you can work with 3D meshes in CloudCompare, the software was initially designed to work with [**point clouds**](/glossary.md), as the name 'CloudCompare' suggests.
+One big difference between CloudCompare and MeshLab is that, while you can work with 3D meshes in CloudCompare, the software was initially designed to work with [**point clouds**](/glossary.md), as the name 'CloudCompare' suggests.
 As described above in the introduction of this document, the